kaylee2106/kaylee2106/README.md

 **kaylee2106/kaylee2106** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+- Currently a volunteer at a charity shop
 -I am currently a student, and am doing my A levels in Maths, Economics and Business -My current goal is to go to the UCL and study economics and finance and pursue a career in that sector